ale100584/cv/README.md

 ## Key Achievements

 - Saved **£400K/year** by building an in-house ASR engine at Trint
-- Secured a **£500K Innovate UK grant** for multilingual NLP research
+- Secured a **£500K Innovate UK grant** for multilingual ASR research
 - Scaled data science teams and led AI delivery across 3 companies
 - Delivered AI products used by enterprise clients in SaaS and Energy sectors
 - Filed multiple patents in ASR and acoustic signal analytics